 They say timing is everything — but it really is when you’re considering fall planting.
 Almost everywhere has a list of estimated dates for the first and last frosts, and while they may not be 100% accurate every year, it’s good enough to plan your upcoming garden around.

 Not all frost dates are the same, of course.
 You will need to research your estimated frost dates before you can begin.
 Remember, these are always estimated, based on prior weather patterns, so if you have a freak frost outside of the normal patterns, you may have to rush out and protect young plants in the cold.
-While there’s a wide variety of maps which give a good generalized overview, I am personally fond of this frost date calculator for getting a good estimate of when to expect the cold to come.
+While there’s a wide variety of maps that give a good generalized overview, I am personally fond of this frost date calculator for getting a good estimate of when to expect the cold to come.

 What Is Your Crop’s Time to Maturity?